nikhilango/tourist_guide_zurich/Documentation/README.md

 <a name="theplanning"></a>
 ## Our Planning
 We made a [To-do List:](https://todoist.com/API/v9.0/import/project_from_url?t_url=https%3A%2F%2Fd1aspxi4rjqbaz.cloudfront.net%2F1e6dcf9bda9bd78f5e18da0de6edeca8_TBZ%2520Website%2520Project.csv) on https://todoist.com/.
 There we wrote our most important goals and procedure on it.

 **the photo of our to do list**

-We made a Assessment brief and we were ready to execute our project.

 Image
 -	Competency matrix
 - ressource plan
-- task list

 ### Goals:
 ```Here are the goals we decided for our website:```